-- Include gender and equality awareness in all job specifications for instance the notices may read "This is an equal gender opportunity or women are encouraged to apply" - If you intend to employ more women, youth, PWDs etc. say so explicitly and encourage them to apply.
+- i) Include gender and equality awareness in all job specifications for instance the notices may read "This is an equal gender opportunity or women are encouraged to apply" - ii) If you intend to employ more women, youth, PWDs etc. say so explicitly and encourage them to apply.
 It is not always sufficient to say that you are "an equal opportunities employer".
 For instance, the advert could read "Youth, women and persons with disability are encouraged to apply".
-Or the 'position is reserved for persons with disabilities only' - Specifications that may discourage certain groups from applying are not acceptable.
+Or the 'position is reserved for persons with disabilities only'

+- iii) Specifications that may discourage certain groups from applying are not acceptable.
 Include gender and equality competence as a requirement in job specifications.
-This will

-- enable you to recruit people who have no problems coping with diversity, youth and women's advancement. - Avoid job titles and specifications that promote gender stereotypes. - Subjective and sexist language or requirements discourage women, for example, "young, pretty, out-going, and willing to work long hours, he/she" ..use the person.
-Such a specification would automatically discourage some married women with children". - Have innovative ways of including the youth.
-The idea of the many number of years' experience as part of the qualification for a job should be properly rationalized. - Avoid recruitment processes that result in nepotism, clannism, regionalism, sexism, favouritism and "buying" of job opportunities.
+This will enable you to recruit people who have no problems coping with diversity, youth and women's advancement. - iv) Avoid job titles and specifications that promote gender stereotypes. - v) Subjective and sexist language or requirements often introduce discrimination.
+Terms such as, "young, pretty, out-going, and willing to work long hours, etc. - vi) Have innovative ways of including the youth.
+The idea of the many number of years' experience as part of the qualification for a job should be properly rationalized. - vii) Avoid recruitment processes that result in nepotism, clannism, regionalism, sexism, favouritism and "buying" of job opportunities.